 Recreational and Sports Facilities

-The sports facilities and other amenities in Hong Kong's 18 districts comprise 41 gazetted beaches, 37 swimming pools, two outdoor stadia (Hong Kong Stadium and Mong Kok Stadium), 46 natural turf pitches, 25 artificial turf pitches, 233 hard-surface soccer pitches, two hockey pitches, two rugby pitches, 88 sports centres, 294 squash courts, 24 sports grounds, 260 tennis courts, four golf driving ranges, five water sports centres, four holiday camps, 24 major parks and 680 children's playgrounds.
-These leisure facilities cover a total area of 2 355 hectares.
+The sports facilities and other amenities in Hong Kong’s 18 districts comprise 41 gazetted beaches, 43 swimming pools, two outdoor stadia (Hong Kong Stadium and Mong Kok Stadium), 47 natural turf soccer pitches, 30 artificial turf soccer pitches, 231 hard-surface soccer pitches, two hockey pitches, two rugby pitches, 94 sports centres, 290 squash courts, 25 sports grounds, 256 tennis courts, four golf driving ranges, five water sports centres, four holiday camps, 25 major parks, and 694 children’s playgrounds.
+These leisure facilities cover a total area of 2 292 hectares.

-The LCSD manages more than 1 500 parks and gardens of different sizes, including the following major parks.
+The LCSD manages more than 1 540 parks and gardens of different sizes, including the following major parks:

 Hong Kong Park

-Hong Kong Park, which covers an area of 8.16 hectares, was officially opened in May 1991 on the former Victoria Barracks site.
+Hong Kong Park, covering 8.16 hectares, was opened in May 1991 on the former Victoria Barracks site.
 Major attractions include a conservatory, an aviary, a squash centre, a sports centre, a children’s playground, a vantage point, a restaurant and the Olympic Square.

-The 13.47-hectare Kowloon Park, which served as an encampment during the 1860s, was converted into a park in 1970.
-It was redeveloped by the former Royal Hong Kong Jockey Club and took its present form in 1989.
-Conveniently located in the centre of Tsim Sha Tsui, the Park is the largest in Kowloon and provides a wide array of indoor and outdoor recreational facilities, including a hard-surface soccer pitch, a sports centre and a swimming pool complex.
+The 13.3-hectare Kowloon Park, which served as a military camp during the 1860s, was converted into an urban park in 1970.
+Redeveloped by the former Royal Hong Kong Jockey Club, the park took its present shape in 1989.
+Located in the heart of Tsim Sha Tsui, it is the largest park in Kowloon and provides an array of indoor and outdoor recreational facilities, including a hard-surface soccer pitch, a sports centre and a swimming pool complex.

-Occupying an area of about three hectares, the Kowloon Park Swimming Pool has a maximum admission capacity of 1 469 swimmers, and the average annual attendance in the past three years exceeded 800 000.
-As one of the best-equipped swimming pools in Hong Kong, it is a major training and competition venue for many international aquatic events.
-After undergoing redevelopment, the Kowloon Park Swimming Pool was selected as a major venue for the aquatic events of the Hong Kong 2009 East Asian Games (EAG).
+Occupying an area of around three hectares, the Kowloon Park Swimming Pool can hold up to 1 469 swimmers.
+Average annual use over the past three years has exceeded 800 000.
+One of the best-equipped swimming pools in Hong Kong, it serves as a major training and competition venue for many international aquatic events.
+In December 2009, for example, the Kowloon Park Swimming Pool was a venue for the aquatic events of the 2009 East Asian Games in Hong Kong.

-Another significant attraction is the landscaped bird lake and aviary with its collection of more than 100 flamingos and different kinds of birds.
+Another significant attraction is the landscaped bird lake and aviary, with its flock of more than 100 flamingos and many other bird species.

-The Park hosts a number of major events throughout the year, including Kung Fu Corner and the Arts Fun Fair, which are held on Sundays and/or on public holidays.
-Regular bird watching activities are organised in the mornings to introduce the public to the common bird species found in the Park, and district-wide community events such as carnivals, outdoor exhibitions and entertainment events are regularly held at the piazza.
-These activities attract hundreds of thousands of locals and tourists.
+The park hosts a number of major events throughout the year, including Kung Fu Corner and the Arts Fun Fair, held on Sundays and/or public holidays.
+Regular morning bird watching activities are organised to introduce the public to the common bird species in the park.
+District-wide community events such as carnivals, outdoor exhibitions and entertainment events are regularly held at the piazza, attracting hundreds of thousands of locals and tourists over the year.

 Tai Po Waterfront Park